solaranamnesis/edward-king/remarks-concerning-stones/full-text-english.md

 In _Spangenberg's_ Chron.
 Saxon, an account is found, that at Magdeburg, in A. D. 998, two great stones, fell down in a storm of thunder: one in the town itself; the other near the Elbe, in the open country.

-The well known, and celebrated _Cardan_, in his book, _De Varietate Rerum_, lib.
+The well-known, and celebrated _Cardan_, in his book, _De Varietate Rerum_, lib.
 14. cap.
 72. tells us, that he himself, in the year 1510, had seen one hundred and twenty stones fall from heaven; among which one weighed one hundred and twenty; and another sixty pounds.
 That they were mostly of an _iron colour_, and very hard, and melt of brimstone.
 He remarks, moreover, that about three o'clock, a great fire was to be seen in the heavens; and that about five o'clock the stones fell down with a rushing noise.

 And _Julius Scaliger_ (in his book _De Subtilitate Exerc._ p.
 333.) affirms, that he had in his possession a piece of iron (as he calls it,) which had fallen from heaven in _Savoy_.